hyeyeon-hwang/bismark-file-converter/README.md

 | chromosome | start position | end position  | % methylated  | count methylated | count unmethylated |
 | ---------- | -------------- | ------------- | ------------- | ---------------- | ------------------ |

-2. The following genomes are currently suppourted: hg38, hg19, mm10, mm9, rheMac8, and rn6.
+2. The following genomes are currently supported: hg38, hg19, mm10, mm9, rheMac8, and rn6.

 3. The number of cores to use should be specified by a single integer, where each core requires 25 GB of RAM.